-If your child is a junior in high school, now is a great time to start looking for college scholarships.
+If your child is a junior in high school, now is a great time to start looking for college scholarships, just ask the parent of any senior.
 The deadline for awards are months away, giving you and your child a head start on applications, essays and other requirements for those awards.

 Legitimate scholarship services tell students and their families up-front what they can and cannot do for them.
 Typically, they provide students with lists of scholarships, compare their profiles with available scholarships, and provide lists of scholarship awards for which they qualify.

 Fraudulent scholarship search services will promise to help you maximize your eligibility for financial aid at a cost of several hundred to several thousand dollars.
 Some services take your money and never look for anything on your behalf; others provide a list of scholarships for which your child is not eligible.
 Although some services will come up with a list of scholarships that your child does qualify for, the list is usually culled from information you can get yourself for free.